 Mass production of steelThe secret of the Bessemer process, developed by Henry Bessemer (1813–1898) in 1856 from the invention of a bankrupt Kentucky steelmaker, William Kelly (1811–1888), was that excess carbon could be oxidized (combined with oxygen) by forcing bubbles of air through a mass of molten iron.
 Moreover, the carbon burned to carbon dioxide in the blast of air, so acting as a fuel.
 Once started, the process, the process continued without the addition of more fuel coal and was thus extremely economical.

 Within five years the Bessemer process had a rival in the Siemens-Martin open-hearth process, in which iron, iron ore, and scrap steel are melted in such proportions as to drive of most of the carbon and oxygen as carbon monoxide.
 This inflammable gas is then burned "regeneratively" to pre-heat the blast.
 This efficient operation was, by 1900, producing more steel than even the Bessemer process.

-The main processes used for manufacturing steel are the Bessemer process (now obsolete), the Siemens-Martin open-hearth process, and the Linz-Donawitz process and the similar electric-arc process used for the highest-quality steel.
+The twentieth-century saw further revolutions in steelmaking, notably the continuous casting of steel and special steels such as those for making machine tools and turbine blades.
+The newer steels include stainless steels, which contain chromium, nickel, and sometimes molybdenum, and are made in an electric furnace.
 Most modern processes use a basic slag and a basic refractory furnace lining: acidic processes are incapable of removing phosphorus.
 When the impurities have been removed, desired elements are added in calculated proportions.
 The molten steel is cast as ingots which are shaped while still red-hot in rolling mills, or it may be cast as a continuous bar ("strand casting").